AntoinePinto/XGB-for-timeseries/README.md

 }
 ```

 I replicate the described algorithm on a time series of 10392 periods.
-On a test sample, I compare the results with classical Prophet and Neural Prophet algorithms, specialized for time series.
-The results of this algorithm is remarkable compared to Prophet and Neural Prophet.
+On a test sample, I compare the results with classical Prophet algorithm, specialized for time series.
+The results of this algorithm is better than Prophet.